iyear/tdl/README.md

 - Don't download or upload too many files at once.
 - Become a Telegram premium user. 😅

+## Troubleshooting

+**Q: Why no response after entering the command?
+And why there is 'msg_id too high' in the log?**

+A: Check if you need to use a proxy (use `proxy` flag); Check if your system's local time is correct (use `ntp` flag or calibrate system time)

+If that doesn't work, run again with `debug` flag.
+Then file a new issue and paste your log in the issue.

+**Q: Desktop client stop working after using tdl?**

+A: If your desktop client can't receive messages, load chats, or send messages, you may encounter session conflicts.

+You can try re-login with desktop client and **select YES for logout**, which will delete the session files to separate sessions.

+**Q: How to migrate session to another device?**

+A: You can use the `tdl backup` and `tdl recover` commands to export and import sessions.
+See [Backup](#backup) for more details.

 ## FAQ

 **Q: Is this a form of abuse?**